wpmudev/qa/readme.txt

 == Changelog ==

 = 1.1.5 =
-* Fixed: Q&amp;A - not HTTPS / SSL compatible
+* Fixed: Q&A - not HTTPS / SSL compatible
-* Fixed: Only Super Admin sees the settings menu in Q&amp;A plugin
+* Fixed: Only Super Admin sees the settings menu in Q&A plugin
-* Fixed: Moderation plugin works with Questions but not Answers in Q&amp;A plugin
+* Fixed: Moderation plugin works with Questions but not Answers in Q&A plugin
+* Fixed: Q&A manage email subscription

 = 1.1.4 =
 * Fixed: Nothing shows up in my settings tab